 8164 St. Helena Hwy., Oakville, CA * 707-967-9600 * nickelandnickel.com

 Opened in 2003, the Nickel and Nickel winery is owned by the same partners of Far Niente.
-It has an unpretentious feel to it; you'll think you stepped back in time when you drive up to the winery, looking more like an 1880s farmstead than a high-end wine producer.
+It has a relaxed, unpretentious feel to it.
+You'll think you stepped back in time when you drive up to the winery, looking more like an 1880s farmstead than a high-end wine producer.

-All of the wines here are sourced from single vineyards, displaying the best of this sunny region's qualities.
+All of the wines here are sourced from single vineyards, displaying the finest of this sunny region's qualities.
 Best known for cabernet sauvignon, Nickel and Nickel also produces excellent chardonnay, zinfandel and merlot.

 7900 St. Helena Hwy., Oakville, CA * 707-944-9442 * opusonewinery.com